rgreen32/unsplashWallpaperFetcher/README.md

 # wallpaperScript.bat
-the wallpaperScript.bat runs fetchImage.py and attempts to save the image file produced by it as the Desktop background picture.
+wallpaperScript.bat runs fetchImage.py and attempts to save the image file produced by it as the Desktop background picture.
 (Its not very reliable yet.)